lubenjamin/Brick_Breaker/README.md

 When the ball hits the intersection of two bricks, regardless of the bricks hp, both bricks instantly break

+If the ball gets stuck between the side of the paddle and wall a bunch of bounces will occur and the music stops

 ####Extra credit:

 Advanced paddle physics - ball will bounce off the paddle at various